timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014A-AID TO SMALL BUSINESS/Sec. 636.md

         * (I) specify the terms and conditions of the grants under this subparagraph; and

         * (II) provide for appropriate monitoring of expenditures by each grantee under this subparagraph and each recipient of assistance described in clause (i) who receives assistance from a grantee under this subparagraph, in order to ensure compliance with this subparagraph by those grantees and recipients of assistance.

+  * #### (G) Grant amounts based on appropriations
+    * In any fiscal year in which the amount appropriated to make grants under subparagraph (A) is sufficient to provide to each intermediary that receives a loan under paragraph (1)(B)(i) a grant of not less than 25 percent of the total outstanding balance of loans made to the intermediary under this subsection, the Administration shall make a grant under subparagraph (A) to each intermediary of not less than 25 percent and not more than 30 percent of that total outstanding balance for the intermediary.

 * #### (5) Private sector borrowing technical assistance grants
   * Grants made in accordance with subparagraph (B)(iii) of paragraph (1) shall be subject to the following requirements: